openSUSE/news-o-o/_posts/2009-09-12-opensuse-weekly-news-issue-88-is-out.markdown

   * Holger Sickenberg: openSUSE Core Test Team Established

-  * KDE.NEWS/Sebastian KÃ¼gler: Third Plasma Summit Lifts KDE Desktop To Higher Grounds
+  * KDE.NEWS/Sebastian Kügler: Third Plasma Summit Lifts KDE Desktop To Higher Grounds

 For a list of available translations see this page: